Gerri Detweiler

 CreditLock by Experian is part of its premium identity protection subscription that offers additional benefits.

-TransUnion credit lock is a service included with various credit monitoring services, some of which are being discontinued in 2025 according to the TransUnion website.
+TransUnion credit lock is a service included with various credit monitoring services, some of which were discontinued in 2025 according to the TransUnion website.

 Not federally regulated: Credit locks aren't covered by the same federal protections as freezes, meaning bureaus have more flexibility in how they operate these services, which can change.